About Elsa

 From a young age I sensed there was more going on than met my eyes.

-I could step out onto the street, or into the garden holding a question in my mind and how after walking around and immersing myself in the space around me an answer would arise - almost as though it found me.
 Later in life I was trained to explore these events, to peel back the layers and reveal more of what’s actually occurring in these times, so that we could discover more of what’s possible, see new ways to engage and connect with a deeper sense of meaning.

 My PhD explored how people move from being stuck to having a sudden sense of how to proceed when things are complex and there is no clear path forward.
-Beyond theory, I studied how these shifts occur at a granular and felt level, through our direct experience.
+I studied how these shifts occur at a granular and felt level, through our direct experience.

 I kept asking: When you feel lost, stuck or at a crossroads in your life, what is happening at the edges of your experience?
 How much are you perceiving?
 What allows you to stay with the discomfort long enough to enable a shift to happen?

-Whether I’m working with individuals, groups, or organizations, I’m continually drawn to explore how we find our way, and how we stay in connection with a wider horizon of possibility—one that calls us forth to inhabit more of who we are, that expands our capacity and opens us to the unexpected.
-I help others notice the patterns, relationships, and possibilities that expand their perception and range of response.
+Whether I’m working with individuals, groups, or organizations, I’m continually drawn to explore how we find our way, how we decipher what the situation is inviting us to lean into even when we feel constricted and are unclear of how to proceed.
+I am interested in how we align with a larger horizon of possibility, one that calls us forth to inhabit more of who we are, that expands our capacity and opens us to the unexpected.

 How I Work